 Most rehabilitation studies rely on using neuropsychology tests of different mental skills.
-The scores before and after training are used to determine if positive change has occurred.
+The scores before and after training are used to determine if positive change has occurred, compared to the placebo intervention.
 Not all studies ask the participants if they found the programme useful.
 Very few attempt to find out if managing in daily life improved.

 Chiaravalloti ND, Moore NB, Nikelshpur OM, DeLuca J. An RCT to treat learning impairment in multiple sclerosis: The MEMREHAB trial.
 Neurology.
 2013 Dec 10;81(24):2066-72.

 Pedullà L, Brichetto G, Tacchino A, Vassallo C, Zaratin P, Battaglia MA, Bonzano L, Bove M. Adaptive vs. non-adaptive cognitive training by means of a personalized App: a randomized trial in people with multiple sclerosis.
 J Neuroeng Rehabil.
 2016 Oct 4;13(1):88.

 Pérez-Martín MY, González-Platas M, Eguía-Del Río P, Croissier-Elías C, Jiménez Sosa A. Efficacy of a short cognitive training program in patients with multiple sclerosis.
 Neuropsychiatr Dis Treat.
 2017 Feb 3;13:245-252.